Skip to content

-The good thing about remote work is that you don’t have to commute, you get to stay home with loved ones (if applicable), and some jobs allow you to work your own hours.
+The great thing about remote work is that you don’t have to commute, you get to stay home with loved ones (if applicable), and some jobs even let you set your own hours.

-Unfortunately, many work from home jobs involve sales or customer service, aka talking on the phone.
+Unfortunately, many work-from-home jobs involve sales or customer service, which means talking on the phone.

-- You have babies or dogs in your home and don’t want crying or barking in the background while speaking with a customer.
+• You have babies or pets at home and prefer not to have crying or barking in the background while speaking with customers.

-- You just despise talking on the phone for hours.
+• You simply dislike talking on the phone for extended periods.

-Whatever reason you want to avoid phone work, you’d be glad to know that many no phone work from home jobs exist.
+Whatever your reason for wanting to avoid phone work, you’ll be pleased to know that many no-phone work-from-home jobs are available.

 Freelance Writing